bluehalo/ngx-leaflet/README.md

 ```

 The benefit of this approach is it's a bit cleaner if you're interested in adding some reusable capability to the existing leaflet map directive.
+As mentioned above, it might not work depending on how you are packaging your component.
 This is how the ```@asymmetrik/ngx-leaflet-draw``` and ```@asymmetrik/ngx-leaflet-d3``` packages work, so you can use them as references.